junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "What's this place?
 Hell?"
 Sam says.
 "It's not the Hell I remembered though, this is a lot quieter."

-"Or the one I remembered, it's colder here," Dean says.
+"Or the one I remembered, it's colder here," Dean comments.

 "And less crowded than last time I visited," Cas adds.

-"Jesus, why is everyone been to Hell?"
+"Jesus, why is it everyone has been to Hell?"
 Donatello says gruffly.

 "Long story," says Dean.

 "It's my throne room, I thought it's obvious."
 Crowley glares at them, irritated.
-He sits down on his throne chair, something underneath the seat flashing a faint golden light.
-He doesn't seem to notice, only taking out the demon tablet to touch the glyphs again, watching the silver ripples dancing on the surface as his fingertip moves around as if he's playing some music that only he can hear.
+He sits down on his throne chair, something underneath the seat flashing a faint silvery light.
+He doesn't seem to notice, only taking out the demon tablet to touch the glyphs again, watching the golden ripples dancing on the surface as his fingertip moves around as if he's playing some music that only he can hear.
 More waves of power radiate from the tablet, washing through the powered-up demon, stretching out through the space, spreading through the air.
 But weirdly, it seems, every time a wave of power reaches under the throne chair, something is disrupted, and the light of energy wavers and thins, until it becomes invisible by the time it reaches the floor under the chair.

-Dean tries hard to fight against the immobilizing force on his neck, turning his head a small degree to Cas's side, noticing he's also staring at the chair.
-Dean makes a tsk sound with his tongue, Cas immediately glances at him.
+Dean tries hard to fight against the immobilizing force on his head, turning his head a small degree to Cas's side, noticing he's also staring at the chair.
+Dean makes a small tsking sound with his tongue, Cas immediately glances at him.
 Dean mouths, *Angel tablet?*

 Cas mouths back, *It has to be.*